kevinding0218/InterviewDocuments/Q and A/System Design/User System.md

 	- temporarily down: website unavailable
 	- permanent down: data might be lost
 1. Data Sharding
-	- Separate data into different parts and store in different machines by certain rule
+	- Separate data into different parts and store in different machines by certain rule(by table or by column)
 	- in SQL vs NoSQL
 		- SQL does not have sharding
 		- NoSQL have self-sharding